srabonty-mazumder/security/threadModel.md

 •	Security Audits and Penetration Testing: Regularly for example quarterly both internal and third-party security assessments to identify and patch vulnerabilities.

-•	Continuous Threat Modeling: Review and update threat model whenever new features, integrations, or business processes are introduced.
+•	Continuous Threat Modeling: Review and update the threat model whenever new features, integrations, or business processes are introduced.

 •	Monitoring and Incident Response: built-up continuous monitoring with alerting systems that track suspicious activity, failed login attempts, and data access patterns.
 Ensure that an incident response plan is in place and regularly tested.